-"Earlier in the week, Dartmouth Animal Control responded to a residence in the vicinity of Fisher

-Pines Way for an incident involving a raccoon and a person.
-On May 21, 2019, the Massachusetts have tested positive for rabies in the adjacent Town of Westport this year.
+Earlier in the week Dartmouth Animal Control responded to a residence in the vicinity of Fisher Pines Way for an incident involving a raccoon and a person.
+On May 21, 2019, the Massachusetts Department of Public Health advised the Town of Dartmouth Board of Health and Dartmouth Animal Control that the raccoon tested positive for having the rabies virus.
+Additional raccoons have tested positive for rabies in the adjacent Town of Westport this year.